Numbers list in English (0–100)

 |

 Each number in English follows simple rules.
-They remain the same.
 You don’t need to change their form based on gender or other characteristics.
-No friction, straightforward usage.

-From thirteen to nineteen, words have identical endings — teen.
-You can easily memorize connecting them to the word teenager.
+From thirteen to nineteen, words have the same ending — teen.
+You can easily memorize them by connecting them to the word teenager.
+Eleven and twelve are unique words that correspond to the digits 11 and 12.

 | Digit | Word | Example |